-- Energy Chapati: Add little almond meal, say 1/4th, to your regular flour while kneading and make chapatis.
+- Energy Chapati: Add a little almond meal, say 1/4th, to your regular flour while kneading and make chapatis.
 An excellent way to feed almonds to your loved ones.

-- Mouth-freshener: Add coarsely ground roasted fennel seeds, rock sugar, and cardamom powder to almond meal, and a healthy and tasty mouth-freshener is ready which can be had after the meals as a digestive.
+- Mouth freshener: Add coarsely ground roasted fennel seeds, rock sugar, and cardamom powder to almond meal, and a healthy and tasty mouth freshener is ready which can be had after the meals as a digestive.

 Why Make Almond Powder At Home?

 Almond flour or almond meal is also easily available in the supermarkets.
 Go to any online shopping portal and you will find it listed there.
 Then why make our own?
 To answer this, I have not one but many reasons, and I am sure you will agree with me, once you go through these.